denis-314/Kubernetes-master-and-3-nodes----k8s/README.md

    Result example:
 _master-node   Ready    control-plane   76s   v1.28.1_

- - First check if the taint is present or not with nodename:
+ - Check if the taint is present or not with nodename:

        kubectl describe node master-node | grep Taints